mucommander/mucommander/package/readme.txt

 Bug fixes:
 - Fixed undesired beep and undesired character when leaving terminal by pressing F12 (random behavior)
+- Fixed a bug in Report Bug where too much logs could cause to fallback to a simple bug reporting on GitHub

 Known issues:
 - Some translations may not be up-to-date.